xexendra/rsschool-cv-1/cv.md

 ## Summary

-* Electrical Design Engineer at Design Bureau of Precision Electronic Engineering since 2018.
+* Electrical Design Engineer at Design Bureau of Precision Electronic Engineering 08/2018 - 08/2020.
 * My goal is to become a Front End Developer.
 * Like to learn something new and solve interesting and difficult tasks.